groundline-io/groundline-web/contents/docs/get-started/quick_start.md

 ```
 /** @jsx builder */

-import {builder, FirebaseRtdbClientConnector} from 'groundline';
+import {builder, ConnectFirebaseClientRealtimeDB} from 'groundline';
 import firebase from 'firebase';
 import Posts from './posts';